 Plan Your Visit

-Marfa is located in the Central Time Zone.
-Please note there is a one-hour time difference when traveling from El Paso to Marfa.
+Marfa is located in the Central Time Zone and there is a one-hour time loss when traveling from El Paso to Marfa.

 What to Expect